-Did you know that your home has greater risk of being damaged by flooding than by fire?
-Unfortunately, the standard homeowner’s insurance policy will not cover damage to a home or property resulting from flood damage.
-To make sure that your home is adequately protected, you need to invest in flood insurance.
+Did you know that your home probably has greater risk of being damaged by flooding than by fire?
+Unfortunately, the standard homeowner’s insurance policy will not cover damage to a home or property resulting from flooding.
+To make sure that your home is adequately protected, you will need to consider investing in flood insurance.

 Flood insurance rates vary according to the coverage options that you choose for the structure, the contents or both.
 We have professional agents at Hornafius Insurance Agency that will be able to help you determine the level of flood risk for your property and home.
 We will work closely with you to make certain that you get the level of flood insurance that is appropriate for you and your home.